djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 #### Guidelines for reporting incidents

 Please do not feel like you may be a burden to us by reporting incidents.
 Even if you happen to report multiple incidents during the conference.
-We rather consider reports an opportunity for us to act: by knowing about an incident, we can act on it, and often prevent it from continuing or repeating.
+We rather consider reports as an opportunity for us to act: by knowing about an incident, we can act on it, and often prevent it from going on or occuring again.
 But if we don't know, we can't take action.

 If you are not sure whether the situation was a Code of Conduct violation, or whether it applied to that particular space, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action, rather than miss a report of an actual violation.
 We do not look negatively on you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.